Small Charity Week

 Pay gap data

-NCVO is committed to addressing our pay gaps and understands the need to review our approaches equitably and fairly.
+Find out how we're committed to addressing our pay gaps and how we review our approaches equitably and fairly.

 Gender pay gap

-At 27 March 2024 and 1 March 2023, the mean male and female hourly earnings by quartile were as follows.
+Mean male and female hourly earnings by quartile

 Mean hourly earnings by grade